About

 The person behind SO.RC

-I am Success Onuoha - research communications consultant, published researcher, and founder of SO.RC.
+I’m Success Onuoha – a research communications consultant, published researcher, and founder of SO.RC.

 I help universities, funded projects, charities, and evidence-led organisations close the gap between what research finds and who gets to benefit from it.

-Most research stays inside journals, reports, and academic channels that many people never access.
+Too much research stays inside journals, reports, and academic channels that many people never access.
+I set up SO.RC to help research teams translate their work clearly, responsibly, and without losing the integrity of the evidence.

 I set up SO.RC to change that through clear, responsible translation and public-facing communications.